kakopappa/AndroidMMS/README.md

 Android MMS
 ==========

-How to send an MMS message in Android
+How to send a MMS message in Android